Affif05/CRM-Sales-Opportunities/README.md

 # CRM-Sales-Opportunities
-Analysis from CRM Sales Opportunities Excel Dataset using MySQL &amp; Tableau
+Analysis from CRM Sales Opportunities Excel Dataset using MySQL and also Tableau